dasch-swiss/dsp-ui-lib/README.md

 #### NPM package manager

-We use the [npm](https://docs.npmjs.com/cli/install) instead of yarn, which is installed with Node.js by default.
+We use [npm](https://docs.npmjs.com/cli/install) instead of yarn, which is installed with Node.js by default.

 To check that you have the npm client installed, run `npm -v`.